Suunto Ambit3 Peak Review

 User Experience

 Out of the box, the setup is easy.
 The menu provides prompts to set up your watch correctly right off the bat.
 However, it was a little more challenging to figure out the deeper features without consulting the owner's manual or an online guide.
 The primary functions of setting the time and altimeter are super simple, but learning how to use the GPS and the other features took a little getting used to.
-The display quality was good, and we found the black-and-white fonts to be smooth and easy-to-read.
+The display quality was good, and we found the black-and-white fonts to be smooth and easy to read.
 We also appreciate the ability to toggle the backlight between night and normal, adjust display contrasts, and invert the display between black font on a white background or vice versa.
 In general, we think *Garmin* and *Coros* models have a better user interface, and we like their full-color displays.

-We liked that it was easy to use with a pair of gloves because the buttons are spaced far enough apart and don't stick.
 The Suunto Movescount app can be used to upload and view your activities and daily data.
 It has a helpful map feature, and you can also upload GPS routes to follow.
 Some users found the phone syncing with the app to be a bit slow.

 Comfort and Fit